View Notebook on Github

 Multi-Agent Support

-This is an example implementation of tracking events from two separate agents
+This is an example implementation of tracking operations from two separate agents

 First let’s install the required packages